nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

   * Can share lists which Jim can tell his colleagues tasks he needs to do/the team needs to do

 **Weaknesses**
-  * Too many options, too troublesome for Jim’s need to use single line command
+  * Too many options, too troublesome for Jim's need to use single line command
   * Difficult to look for things Jim needs
   * No calendar view
   * More useful for teams than individuals